rahulkhorana/PolyatomicComplexes/paper.md

 Polyatomic Complexes address this gap by introducing a general-purpose, extensible, and topologically rigorous representation that integrates smoothly with modern ML pipelines.
 This fills a critical unmet need in the intersection of chemistry, materials science, and machine learning.

-Moreover with the advent of topologial deep learning and geometric deep learning such representations will become increasingly applicable [@zia2024topological].
+Moreover with the advent of topological deep learning and geometric deep learning such representations will become increasingly applicable [@zia2024topological].
 A classic example of this is Cellular Neural Networks [@khorana2024cwcnncwan] or Cellular Gaussian Processes [@alain2024gaussian] which are compatible with Polyatomic Complexes [@khorana2024polyatomiccomplexestopologicallyinformedlearning].

 # Code Contributions and Workflow